lvcabral/carabiner/README.md

 - Adding a border to the window
 - Create a list of streaming devices to connect
 - Overlay a picture to check "design vs app screen" for pixel perfect UI
-- Configure a shortcut to save a screenshot of the floating window

 ### Future Improvements

 - Freely resizable floating window including fullscreen support
 - Configurable global shortcut to show/hide the floating window
+- Configure a shortcut to save a screenshot of the floating window
-- Record captured video to mp4/mkv file
+- Allow user to record captured video to mp4/mkv file
 - Detect list streaming devices in the network (SSDP)
 - Link capture devices with streaming devices
 - Add missing ADB keyboard mapping